dosh41126/humoid-btc/README.md

 Heartflow is not utopia.
 It is not a panacea.
 It is a disciplined answer to a set of real, growing problems in our economic infrastructure: fragmentation, latency, opacity, and eroding trust.
 It offers a way to sense faster *without overreaching*, to model better *without arrogance*, and to act sooner *without secrecy*.

-I invite you to look at it not as a product, but as a **platform for shared stewardship**.
+We invite you to look at it not as a product, but as a **platform for shared stewardship**.
 If we build it right—if we keep it explainable, inspectable, and private-by-default—it can become part of how the American economy stays **open**, **resilient**, and **fair** in the face of the enormous transitions ahead.

 With respect,
 **Graylan**